GitMeep/Classroom-Bot/README.md

 Got any other ideas?
 Send me a tweet [@TweetMeepsi](https://twitter.com/TweetMeepsi).
 Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though!

 ## Building and running
 You dont need to run the bot yourself, i am already doing it (see the invite link above).
-But if you want to run it yourself, here's how to do it:
+But if you want to run it yourself, here's how to do it.
+Also, it seems that aegis.cpp only works for linux, so if you want to run on windows, you will have to wait until i set up docker properly.

 ### Requirements
-CMake
+* CMake
-Make
+* Make
-GCC
+* A C++ compiler

 ### Installing aegis.cpp
 This bot uses the Aegis library to interface with the Discord API.
 To install it, follow these steps: